Slaughter–Hill House

-The Slaughter–Hill House also known as the Corrie Hill House or the Roger Dixon House, is a historic home located at Culpeper, Culpeper County, Virginia.
+The Slaughter–Hill House also known as the Corrie Hill House or the Roger Dixon House, is a historic home located at Downtown Culpeper, Culpeper County, Virginia.
 The original section was built about 1775, and enlarged with a frame addition in the early 19th century, and further enlarged about 1835–1840.
 It is a two-story, "L"-plan, log and frame dwelling with a central-passage plan.
 During the 1820s. it was the residence of Congressman and diplomat John Pendleton.

 It was listed on the National Register of Historic Places in 1989.